JoshuaEkpa/MAVEN_MOVIES-SQL-ANALYSIS-QUERIES-PERFORMANCE/README.md

 📌 Conclusion

 This project demonstrates strong proficiency in SQL analytics, business intelligence, and data storytelling.
-It showcases how structured queires and dashboard can drive strategic insights in the entertainment and rental industry.
+It showcases how structured queries and dashboard can drive strategic insights in the entertainment and rental industry.

 ________________________________________________________________________________________________________________________________________